Girgis1/NiceBotUI/README.md

 The setup script will:
 - Create a virtual environment
-- Install all dependencies including LeRobot
+- Install all Python dependencies including LeRobot
 - Set up udev rules for serial access
 - Add your user to the dialout group
+- On NVIDIA Jetson boards (JetPack 6.x), install the required system packages (OpenCV, GStreamer, V4L2 tools) and attempt to pull the NVIDIA-optimised PyTorch wheels

 **Important:** After setup, log out and back in for group permissions to take effect.

+> **Jetson tip:** If the PyTorch install step prints a warning, follow the official wheel instructions at [docs.nvidia.com](https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/index.html) and re-run `pip install -r requirements.txt` inside `.venv`.

 ### 2. Configure